BlueMagnificent/AssetCache/readme.md

 ```

 ## Usage
+The [example folder](/example) contains a sample threejs project that uses AssetCache to load a skybox and a texture.

 ### Staging Assets

 To use AccessCache first stage the assets that are to be loaded.
 This is done by calling AssetCache's `stageForLoading` method passing a loading function, the asset url, the asset identifier name and an optional cache category to it.
 Let's say we want to load an image texture, we first stage it as shown below.
 You can stage as many assets as you need for your application.
 NOTE: cache category has been intentionally omitted.